-Our board of directors currently consists of six directors.
+Our board of directors currently consists of five directors and will consist of six directors upon the effectiveness of the registration statement of which this prospectus is a part.
 A director is not required to hold any shares in the company by way of qualification.
 A director may vote with respect to any contract, proposed contract or arrangement in which he is materially interested provided the nature of the interest is disclosed prior to voting.
 A director may exercise all the powers of the company to borrow money, mortgage its undertaking, property and uncalled capital, and issue debentures or other securities whenever money is borrowed or as security for any obligation of the company or of any third party.
 None of our non-executive directors and independent director appointees has a service contract with us that provides for benefits upon termination of employment.
 As long as SB Pan Pacific Corporation and its affiliates continue to collectively hold over 50% of the number of our shares held by them as of the date of this prospectus, they have the right to appoint one director to serve on our board of directors.
 Our director, Katsumasa Niki, was appointed by SB Pan Pacific Corporation.